What is Root Canal Treatment?

 The tooth may become painful, sensitive to heat or cold, darkened or the gum surrounding it may become swollen and sore.
-These are all signs that the nerve is damaged and if untreated it will die and become infected.
-This infection can subsequently spread to other areas of the mouth and face.
+These are all signs of infection that needs treatment to prevent it spreading to other areas of the mouth and face.

 Symptoms such as pain and sensitivity may seem minor at first, but infections from decay can cause serious harm to your health if left untreated.
 Therefore we urge you to see your dentist as soon as any of these symptoms are noticed.

 As the above symptoms may also indicate other dental problems, a consultation will be needed before a Root Canal Treatment is performed.
 To book a consultation for possible Root Canal Treatment please click here or call us on 020 8748 1381.

 What happens when you have Root Canal Treatment at 92 Dental?